-Cartoons are probably the best and first read parts of a newspaper or for that matter for most publications.
-But after that first glance that often brings a smile on our face and a thought to our minds we forget the cartoon and the cartoonist.
-Over a period of time, we instinctively know the style of a cartoonist and his / her favorite characters, some of which are real life and some representative.
+Cartoons are probably the best and first read parts of a newspaper.
+Or for that matter for most publications.
+But after that first glance that often brings a smile on our face and a thought in our minds, we forget the cartoon and the cartoonist.
+Over a period of time, we instinctively know the style of a cartoonist.
+And his / her favorite characters.
+Some of which are real life and some representative.
 I never gave a thought to the fact if these Cartoonists were formally trained in the art of drawing cartoons.
-For no reason I always thought that all these people are born with this talent of expression.
+For no reason, I always thought that all these people are born with this talent of expression.

-Indian Cartoon Gallery is located off MG Road, if you take the lane next to Kids kemp, it is about 50-100 mts down that road on the right hand side in the basement of a building called Midford Garden.
+Indian Cartoon Gallery is located off MG Road.
+If you take the lane next to Kids kemp, it is about 50-100 meters down that road on the right-hand side.
+In the basement of a building called Midford Garden.
 You can visit it to view the cartoons, to read the literature about cartoons.
-IIC plans to have a cartoon library which will have cartoons and cartoons related literature, along with a museum of original cartoons and clay n wax models of cartoon characters.
-They would be organizing various cartoon competitions at various levels apart from regular exhibitions and cartoon related events across the country.
-Membership of IIC is open for anyone who wishes to be a part of its journey.
+IIC plans to have a cartoon library which will have cartoons and cartoons related literature.
+Along with a museum of original cartoons and clay n wax models of cartoon characters.
+They would be organizing various cartoon competitions at various levels.
+Apart from regular exhibitions and cartoon-related events across the country.
+Membership of IIC is open to anyone who wishes to be a part of its journey.

 I was lucky to get a re-print of Ranga’s portraits of famous personalities.
 Autographed by the personalities themselves, compiled under the title of ‘Profiles in lines’.

 Did you know that David Low is considered to be the father of Cartooning?
 And K Shankar Pillai that of Indian Cartooning?